65 Things Your Homeowners Insurance Covers

 But what happens when you can't fix it, what happens if it's out of warranty?

-Don't worry, your homeowners insurance will cover you.
+Don't worry, your homeowners insurance may cover you.

-This type of coverage will cover pretty much everything in your home that uses electric power, in the event of electrical or mechanical breakdown.
+This type of coverage may cover pretty much everything in your home that uses electric power, in the event of electrical or mechanical breakdown.